Miyagi Stadium: Other notable events

 Besides the game against Turkey, Miyagi Stadium has hosted three friendly matches involving the Japan national team: A 1–1 draw against Slovakia on 11 June 2000, a 5–4 victory against Honduras on 7 September 2005, and a 2–4 loss against Uruguay on 14 August 2013, a 2–0 victory against El Salvador on 9 June 2019.
 J. League club Vegalta Sendai has held home games at Miyagi Stadium, and pop-music group SMAP has held two outdoor concerts at the venue as well.
+Also Nogizaka46 has held two days concert at the venue in 2018 for their Summer Tour.

 Access

 Rifu Station is the closest train station, although it is nearly 3.5 kilometers from the stadium.
 For major events, bus transportation is usually available from Izumi-Chūō and Sendai Stations.
 Before the World Cup, a spur from the Sanriku Expressway was built, which provided easier access for travellers by car from Tokyo and other locales.